rapha-pereira/RPG/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is an IFSC student class project* that creates an RPG game using Java, our currently learning programming language.
+It has basic behaviors, but it's experimental since we don't know Java, and it works entirely around objects/classes using OOP basics.

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources, the main RPG project
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies, such as Java.classes and etc.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+*__Made by Rodrigo P. Nonato & Raphael P. Gomes__